greenLogic/frankmelendez/content/samples/mathematical-notation/index.md

 ---
 date: "2019-03-08"
-description: A brief sample of mathematical notation in Congo.
+description: A brief sample of mathematical notation in Blowfish.
 tags:
 - sample
 - katex
 - maths
 - shortcodes
 title: Mathematical notation
+type: sample
 ---

 KaTeX can be used to render mathematical notation within articles.